-Taking a longboat canal tour of the Thonburi district in Bangkok is a great way to see a different side to Bangkok.
+Taking a longboat canal tour of the Thonburi district in Bangkok is a great way to see a different side of Bangkok.

 One area where many of these canals (or khlongs as they are known here) remain intact is Thonburi.

-The area has therefore maintained much of its original rustic charm, and you can cruise the criss-cross of Thonburi canals in your longboat admiring old wooden bridges, ramshackle teak buildings and traditional temples that remain alongside newer developments.
+Therefore, the area has maintained much of its original rustic charm, and you can cruise the criss-cross of Thonburi canals in your longboat, admiring old wooden bridges, ramshackle teak buildings, and traditional temples that remain alongside newer developments.

 Ask your longboat driver to stop off at the Baan Silapin (Artist’s House).
 Housed in a 200-year old teak house, this artist’s community is a cultural treasure trove.